omarkhatibco/tailwind-css-variables/README.md

 ### postcssEachVariables

-this option will let the plugin generate a css variables as array of colors,screens,fonts and text sizes as this example
+this option will let the plugin generate CSS variables as an array of colors, screens, fonts and text sizes as this example

 ```css
 :root {